-We can use the global disk model especially for galaxies with rotation curves breaking the sphericity condition at larger radii.
-Note, that the distribution of internal masses is not much important for the overall gravitation at larger radii (contribution from higher gravitational multipoles of internal masses decreases quickly with radius), therefore, the disk model can be used also for the inner parts, in spite of the fact that the center may be rather spheroidal since, after de-projection of a part of the disk density onto a spheroidal component, this does not change the central mass significantly -- this is an approximation, a standard procedure in the maximal disk model.
-Since rotation curves of disks satisfying the sphericity condition are also possible \citep{bib:bratek_MNRAS}, one can try to apply the disk model also to spiral galaxies of which rotation curves do not violate this condition.
+We can use the global disc model especially for galaxies with rotation curves breaking the sphericity condition at larger radii.
+Note that the distribution of internal masses is not very important for the overall gravitation at larger radii (the contribution from higher gravitational multipoles of internal masses decreases quickly with radius), and therefore the disc model can also be used for the inner parts, in spite of the fact that the centre may be nearly spheroidal as, after de-projection of part of the disc density onto a spheroidal component, the estimated mass of the central galaxy part is not changed significantly -- this is an approximation, a standard procedure in the maximal disc model.
+Because rotation curves of discs satisfying the sphericity condition are also possible \citep{bib:bratek_MNRAS}, one can try to apply the disc model also to spiral galaxies in which the rotation curves do not violate this condition.